MulSMo: Multimodal Stylized Motion Generation by Bidirectional Control Flow: Abstract

 \section{Abstract}

 Generating motion sequences conforming to a target style while adhering to the given content prompts requires accommodating both the content and style.
 In existing methods, the information usually only flows from style to content, which may cause conflict between the style and content, harming the integration.
 Differently, in this work we build a bidirectional control flow between the style and the content, also adjusting the style towards the content, in which case the style-content collision is alleviated and the dynamics of the style is better preserved in the integration.
 Moreover, we extend the stylized motion generation from one modality, i.e. the style motion, to multiple modalities including texts and images through contrastive learning, leading to flexible style control on the motion generation.
+To further boost the performance, we advance the motion diffusion to motion-aligned temporal latent diffusion by developing a novel motion VAE.
 Extensive experiments demonstrate that our method significantly outperforms previous methods across different datasets, while also enabling multimodal signals control.
 The code of our method will be made publicly available.